survivejs/react-book/manuscript/14_structuring_react_projects.md

 ## Directory per View

 Multiple views bring challenges of their own.
-First of all, you'll need to define some routing scheme. [react-router](https://github.com/rackt/react-router) is a popular alternative for this purpose.
+First of all, you'll need to define a routing scheme. [react-router](https://github.com/rackt/react-router) is a popular alternative for this purpose.
 In addition to a routing scheme, you'll need to define what to display on each view.
 You could have separate views for the home page of the application, registration, Kanban board, and so on, matching each route.

 These requirements mean new concepts need to be introduced to the structure.
 One way to deal with routing is to push it to a `Routes` component that coordinates which view is displayed at any given time based on the current route.
 Instead of `App` we would have just multiple views instead.
 Here's what a possible structure could look like: